poolgold/z-nomp/README.md

 npm update
 npm install
 ```
 ##### Pool config
-Take a look at the example json file inside the `pool_configs` directory.
-Rename it to `zclassic.json` and change the
-example fields to fit your setup.
 You can find example json files for both Bitcoin Gold main and testnet inside the `pool_configs` directory.
 You need to change the
-example fields to fit your setup.
+example fields to match your setup.

 ```
 Please Note that: 1 Difficulty is actually 8192, 0.125 Difficulty is actually 1024.